Giant Current Ripples at Omak, WA

-The geological community has, in general, resisted the idea that large glacial floods coming from the Okanogan Valley (or other northern valleys).
-The current consensus is neither the Okanogan nor the Sanpoil contributed water scoured the Channeled Scablands.
-A satisfactory hydrologic connection between northern valleys and southern scablands has not been made.
+The geological community has resisted the idea of large glacial floods coming down the Okanogan Valley (and other northern valleys).
+The current consensus is neither the Okanogan nor the Sanpoil contributed anything more than tickles of meltwater.
+Certainly not megafloods that scoured the Channeled Scablands.
+And they have a point: A satisfactory hydrologic connection between northern valleys and southern scablands has not been made.
 However, few flood geologists alive today have spent a significant amount of time examining the Okanogan Valley's glacial geology.
-Field evidence there, Omak's giant current ripples being just one example, seems to hint at new chapter in megaflood research.
+And there's some scars from battles waged decades ago that still show.

-Aerial photo.
 Zooming in.
 Flutes on the floor of Pine Creek Valley have upcurrent-pointing noses and were formed by rushing water moving toward the Okanogan Valley.
 They are remnant Pleistocene features.
 The horseshoe-shaped features are 10s of meters in size and highlighted by soil moisture and vegetation differences.
 Ranch buildings and gravel roads for scale.

-Aerial photo.
+South-directed flow.
 More fluted forms in glacial sediments along Pine Creek.